ONLYOFFICE/Kubernetes-Docs/README.md

 In this case ONLYOFFICE DocumentServer will be available at `http://DOCUMENTSERVER-INGRESS-HOSTNAME/`.

 #### 5.2.3 Expose DocumentServer via HTTPS

+This type of exposure to enable internal TLS termination for DocumentServer.

 Create `tls` secret with ssl certificate inside.